European Helio- and Asteroseismology Network (HELAS)

 ii. the Atmospheric Imaging Assembly (AIA) takes high resolution images of the different layers of the Sun's atmosphere;

-iii. and the Extreme Ultraviolet Imaging Experiment
+iii. and the Extreme Ultraviolet Imaging Experiment (EVE) measures the Sun's ultraviolet brightness.

 Each of these instruments contributes to the further understanding of our closest star.
 The SDO is the successor to SOHO which is still in operation (since 1996), and as such each instrument has higher cadence and spatial resolution making SDO the preeminant solar observatory.